 The depositary of the ADSs has agreed to distribute to ADS holders the cash dividends or other distributions it or the custodian for the ADSs receives on our ordinary shares or other deposited securities after deducting its fees and expenses.
 ADS holders will receive these distributions in proportion to the number of our ordinary shares that their ADSs represent.
 However, the depositary is not responsible for making such distributions if it is unlawful or impractical.
 For example, it would be unlawful to make a distribution to a holder of ADSs if it consists of securities that require registration under the Securities Act, but that are not registered or distributed pursuant to an exemption from registration.
 The depositary is not responsible for making a distribution available to holders of ADSs if any government approval or registration required for such distribution cannot be obtained after reasonable efforts made by the depositary.
-We have no obligation to take any other action to permit the distribution of the ADSs, ordinary shares, rights or anything else to holders of the ADSs.
-This means that holders of ADSs may not receive the distributions we make on our ordinary shares or any value for them if it is illegal or impractical for us to make them.
+We have no obligation to take any other action to permit the distribution of the ADSs, ordinary shares or any value for them if it is illegal or impractical for us to make them.
 These restrictions may materially reduce the value of our ADSs.